 - From the admin portal of the source site, click the Plugins link.

 - Click Add New to be navigated to the WordPress plugins page.

 - Begin typing Liquid Web in the search bar.
-The migration plugin for Liquid Web should appear in the list of plugins.
+The migration plugin for Liquid Web should appear in the list of plugins, select Install Now.

 - After the plugin installs, click Activate.
 This will direct you to the BlogVault plugin page.